Fellowship in Female Pelvic Medicine and Reconstructive Surgery (FPMRS)

 The research program at Virginia Mason is based in the laboratories of Margaret Allen MD, FACS, DrSc (HON.), James Dennis, PhD, and Tom Wight, PhD at the Benaroya Research Institute at Virginia Mason (BRI).
 The program provides the fellow with the platform to pursue a career in academic medicine.
 Fellows will pursue mentored basic science and translational investigative research in female pelvic floor disorders.
 Dr. Allen's current research utilizes tissue engineering, stem cells, and autologous cardiomyocytes for repair and regeneration of cardiac muscle so that the heart might recover function after myocardial infarction.
 As principal investigator of the new Center for Control of Inflammation and Tissue Repair at BRI, these techniques are now also being extended to the repair and restoration of skeletal muscle for treatment of major traumatic injuries.

 The fellow will have one year dedicated to laboratory research.
 In addition, the fellow will participate in clinical research throughout his/her fellowship.
-The fellow will be responsible for maintenance of our clinical database, and will present his/her research at meetings including:
+The fellow will be responsible for maintenance of our clinical database, and will present his/her research at meetings including at the annual American Urologic Association meeting, and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction winter meeting.

 The research experience brings together considerable resources available to the fellow to fuel their academic interests.